 Whether you join as a patrol officer or are appear for the position with the FBI or CIA, your skill-set will play an important role.
 You need to have an eye for detail and have strong analytical skills.
 Physical fitness is also an important consideration.
 The training program that you will go through will require you to be proficient in all these areas.

 Getting through the application and interview process probably won’t be easy.
 These are serious job positions and will demand your best.
 Depending on what career you choose, you’ll be seeking employment by the government (local, state, federal) or a private company.
-Or maybe you’ll be self-employed if you are a PI.
-In that case you don’t need to impress an employer so much as a banker!
+Or maybe you’ll be self-employed as many PI’s are.

 - Read more about becoming a detective.